GWerner123/aws-notes/intro-to-cloud-101.md

 You can start projects from anywhere on any device and you can code together with other people without having to commit your changes to Git.

-Cloud9 Development environment is your computer and AWS Cloud0.
+Cloud9 Development environment is your computer and AWS Cloud9.

 Cloud9 Runtime environment can either be an Amzon EC2 instance or it can be your own server.

-Cloud9 Version Control system can be AWS CodeCommit repository or it can be another remote repository type like GitHub.
+Cloud9 Version Control system can be AWS CodeCommit repository or it can be another remote repository type like GitHub

+In order to use Cloud9 you first need to set up your AWS account and create an IAM user with the right permissions.